The Artistic Director

 Originally from Veracruz Mexico, Ricardo has participated in several World Master series in Salsa including; the Adolfo Indacochea World Mastery: Beginners Salsa NY/Mambo style (2018), the Adrian y Anita World Mastery: Intermediate Salsa LA style( 2017) and the Adrian y Anita World Mastery: Beginners Salsa LA style (2017 ).
 Ricardo performs regularly in events in Kingston and is thrilled to bring his passion for Latin culture and dance to K.S.D.

-Hip Hop, Breaking Foundations, Popping, Adult Tap
+Hip Hop, Break Dance, Popping, Adult Tap

 Holly Rose Lorenzon is an Italian-Canadian writer & dancer with a passion for female entrepreneurship, literature, marketing & communications.
 She is completing her English and Global Development degree at Queen’s University where she unifies the artistic community by elevating underground dancers across Ontario.
 Her artistic work can be found in Ultraviolet Magazine, Undergraduate Review, and Modern Metis Woman, among others.
 Most recently, she co-founded Kingston Freestyle Dance to build a bridge for Kingston’s artists, between this city and the world.
 She has been a member of the KinetiQ Breakdance Crew since 2017.